 Application Process & Requirements

-Each year, Boston University Henry M. Goldman School of Dental Medicine enrolls in its two-year DMD Advanced Standing program 100 exceptional internationally trained dental school graduates, who join – and contribute to – a diverse student body committed to excellence in oral healthcare.
-GSDM conducts a holistic review of all aspects of candidates’ applications and selects candidates for admission on the basis of scholastic achievement and fitness and aptitude for the study of dental medicine, and other personal qualifications, experiences, and non-cognitive achievements.
-Clinical experience is strongly considered, along with research and teaching experience, advanced dental education, and motivation for the study of dentistry.
+Each year, Boston University Henry M. Goldman School of Dental Medicine enrolls 100 exceptional, internationally trained dental school graduates into its two-year DMD Advanced Standing program who join—and contribute to—a diverse student body committed to excellence in oral healthcare.
+GSDM conducts a holistic review of all aspects of candidates’ applications and selects candidates for admission based on the following:

 CAAPID Online Application

 Applications for GSDM’s DMD Advanced Standing program must be submitted through the Centralized Application for Advanced Placement for International Dentists (CAAPID).
-The CAAPID application is available in early March the year prior to enrollment.
+The CAAPID application opens on March 5, 2026, the year before enrollment.

 The application components include: